Construction of simplicial complexes with prescribed degree-size sequences

-The decay of the average number of cycles $\mbone$ when average degree $\bbid$ is increased is reminiscent of the law of large numbers for Betti numbers in random simplicial complexes, such as the Linial--Meshulam complex~\cite{linialPhaseTransitionRandom2016} and the random clique complex~\cite{kanazawaLawLargeNumbers2021}.
+The decay of the average number of cycles $\mbone$ when the average degree $\bbid$ is increased is reminiscent of the law of large numbers for Betti numbers in random simplicial complexes (e.g., the Linial--Meshulam model~\cite{linialPhaseTransitionRandom2016} or the random clique complex~\cite{kanazawaLawLargeNumbers2021}).
 We note that in these studies, the limiting behavior of Betti numbers is discussed in the context of increasing facet density, where the decay is driven by filling the $k$-dimensional cycles with $(k + 1)$-simplices.
 Here, the system has a fixed number of simplices and the decay is driven by the no-inclusion constraints that prevent the realization of any such complexes.

-We also observe that $\mbone$ is unimodal with respect to mean facet size $\bbis$ [Figs.~\ref{fig:synthetic}(a) and (b)].
+We also observe that $\mbone$ is unimodal with respect to mean facet size $\bbis$ [Figs.~\ref{fig:synthetic}(a) and~\ref{fig:synthetic}(b)].
 The unimodality comes from the competitive relationship between the gradually multifaceted local geometry and the depletion of available facets.
-In the low $\bbis$ regime, there are fewer large facets to avoid for smaller ones and, thus, increasing the facet sizes has a similar effect as densifying the degrees, which creates more loops [cf. Fig.~\ref{fig:synthetic}(c), \Circled{1} to \Circled{2}].
-That said, the loops are destroyed as more and more facets merge together to form larger ones [cf. Fig.~\ref{fig:synthetic}(c), \Circled{2} to \Circled{3}].
-This behavior suggests the existence of an optimal facet size distribution for loopy configurations, as the number of facets being a limiting factor.
+When $\bbis$ is small, there are fewer large facets to avoid for smaller ones and, thus, increasing the facet sizes has a similar effect as densifying the degrees, which creates more loops [cf. Fig.~\ref{fig:synthetic}(c), \Circled{1} to \Circled{2}].
+That said, the loops are destroyed as facets merge into larger ones [cf. Fig.~\ref{fig:synthetic}(c), \Circled{2} to \Circled{3}].
+This suggests the existence of an optimal facet size distribution for loopy configurations, as the number of facets is limited.